CCBDA-UPC/2024-7-7/README.md

 ## Classify images
 Since we cannot scrape Twitter without a scraper that can render javascript, we settled with scraping images from [Reuters](https://www.reuters.com/) and [Icelandic newspaper](https://www.visir.is).
 We analyzed them from three perspectives using the Google Cloud Vision, LABEL_DETECTION, LOGO_DETECTION and LANDMARK_DETECTION.
+For the ImageAnalyzer script to work as expected the URL parameter should be set/given as https://www.reuters.com/.
+The scraped images from the Icelandic newspaper by spider script can be used as input for the ImageAnalyzer script.
+In that case function *download_images* is not needed, same goes for the script's parameter.
 The following histogram can give a user an idea about what is on the news today based on the images in the articles.

 ![img](description_frequency_histogram.png)